tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/unit-test-controller.md

 First, we want to test how the controller responds to good and bad inputs.
 In this is case we can establish a pattern in one unt test and then simply vary the data to extend it to other cases.
 That's the case with the client input.

-For each test we can
+We can often come up with a single pattern for several units test and vary the inputs to create our various scenarios.
+In this case we'll:
-1. create a MockMvc call to the controller - this mimics a real call to the /send endpoint
+- create a MockMvc call to the controller - this mimics a real call to the /send endpoint
-2. set the **content** that we want to test for
+- set the **content** that we want to test for
-3. expect the correct response for that content
+- expect the correct response for that content

 We'll use this pattern to test:
-1. **Bad json** format (Something that will fail json conversion)
+- **Bad json** format (Something that will fail json conversion)
-2. **Bad path** (the client is calling a path that we do not support)
+- **Bad path** (the client is calling a path that we do not support)
-3. **Bad method** (something other than POST)
+- **Bad method** (something other than POST)

 {% code title="// example - bad json format" %}
 ```java
 @Test
 void handles_bad_json_format() throws Exception {

    // WHEN the client calls with  a bad json format
    var expectedStatus = HttpStatus.INTERNAL_SERVER_ERROR;